-The following free things to do in Seattle and around the Puget Sound region include tours and attractions, museum, parks and gardens, free music, outdoor activities and more.
-There are many different types of events for young and old, when you have kids in tow, want to stay indoors, or need to get outside.
+The following free things to do in Seattle and around the Puget Sound region include indoor and outdoor attractions, tours, museum, parks and gardens, free music, outdoor activities, and more.
+We offer many different types of events, suitable for young and old, when you have kids in tow, need to stay indoors, or want to get outside.
 Whether you want to have fun or learn something new, we’ve got dozens of ways to entertain yourself without opening your wallet.
 Many of these free things to do in Seattle-Tacoma metro area (and beyond) are open to the public every day.
-So you can find fun, free things to do every day of the year.

 Free outdoor attractions in the Puget Sound region